 As gluten is present in many different foods, following a gluten-free diet is difficult.
 And even with a gluten-free diet, there is still the risk of unintentional intake of gluten.
 Studies show that even when following a gluten-free diet, unintentional gluten intake can range from 200 mg/day to up to 3000 mg/day, depending on how strict a gluten-free dieter is.

 Tolerase® G the only enzyme that effectively helps break down residual gluten

-DSM’s unique enzyme Tolerase® G helps digest gluten and support your life style.
+DSM’s unique enzyme Tolerase® G helps break down gluten and support consumers’ life style.